Contents

 Extract data from invoices and match to purchase order

-Once you have the invoice, the system then extracts the data from the invoice so that the system can match it with an existing purchase order.
+Once you have the invoice, the system extracts the data from it so that the system can match it with an existing purchase order.

-The system extracts invoice #, invoice date, amount, and line item details.
+The system extracts invoice #, date, amount, and line item details.

 Perform a 3-way or 2-way match process